gabriellewee/portfolio/posts/2023-03-02-why-does-the-letter-g-look-so-weird.md

     {
       "name": "logo-ios",
       "type": "svg",
-      "description": "Logo version used for iOS and OpenGraph", "figcaption": "Logo version used for iOS and OpenGraph.
-A capital letter G sits in front of a diamond shape on a gradient background."
+      "description": "Logo version used for iOS and OpenGraph.
+A capital letter G sits in front of a diamond shape on a gradient background.", "figcaption": "Logo version used for iOS and OpenGraph" },
-    },
     {
       "name": "logo-favicon",
       "type": "svg",
-      "description": "Logo version used for favicons and Android", "figcaption": "Logo version used for favicons and Android.
-A capital letter G sits in front of an octagon with a gradient."
+      "description": "Logo version used for favicons and Android.
+A capital letter G sits in front of an octagon with a gradient.", "figcaption": "Logo version used for favicons and Android" }
-    }
   ]
 }